wrmacdonald/BAS_quotes/README.md

-# Run the application in development with:
+# Locally run the application in development with: - (preferred)
 > npm run dev

 ## server should be running on:
 http://localhost:3000/

 # Run just the pageScraper to test puppeteer script:
 > node pageScraper.js

 # On Docker: